Jones stops 22 shots, Wennberg nets 2, Kraken blank Wild 4-0 - WHIZ News

 MINUS McCANN

-Tied for the team lead with five goals in the first 11 games, Kraken LW Jared McCann did not play.
-No reason was given; however, he was not at morning practice.
+Tied for the team lead with five goals in the first 11 games, Kraken LW Jared McCann did not play, nor was he at morning practice.
+Seattle coach Dave Hakstol said after the game that McCann is day-to-day with a lower-body injury.
 Shane Wright, the fourth overall pick in the 2022 draft, returned after sitting out four games to center the third line.
 Gourde moved to wing.

 UP NEXT